 |EULA||Required||Click to accept|

-Tip: Windows style credentials may requires “domain\user” format.
+Tip: vCenter should be either a FQDN or a static IP Address reachable from the CloudPhysics Observer.
+Windows style credentials may requires “domain\user” format.

 Tip: This is only needed if vCenter Server needs a proxy to reach the Internet.

 |HTTP Proxy User, Password and Domain||Optional as Needed||E.g. Proxy User “bjones”

 Tip: This is only needed if you have a proxy server which requires credentials.
 E.g. Blue Coat ProxySG.